SukhadJoshi/MS-ADS-Portfolio_Sukhad-Dnyanesh-Joshi/README.md

 ## Portfolio Overview

-This portfolio serves as a compilation of selected coursework and projects demonstrating applied skills in data extraction, cleaning, analysis, visualization, and reporting.
+This portfolio serves as a compilation of selected coursework and projects demonstrating applied skills in data extraction, cleaning, analysis, modeling, visualization, and reporting.

 ---

 ## About

-Portfolio Milestone submission for the Master of Science in Applied Data Science program at Syracuse University.
+Portfolio Milestone submission for the Master of Science in Applied Data Science program at Syracuse University by Sukhad Dnyanesh Joshi.

 ---